jupyter-book/mystmd/docs/website-templates.md

 ---
-title: Website Themes
+title: Website Templates
 description: Export to over 400 journal templates from a MyST Markdown file, which uses LaTeX and can create print-ready, multi-column, professional PDF documents.
 ---

-There are currently two themes for MyST websites, a book-theme, which is the default and is based loosely on JupyterBook and an article-theme that is designed for scientific documents with supporting notebooks.
+There are currently two templates for MyST websites, a `book-theme`, which is the default and is based loosely on JupyterBook and an `article-theme` that is designed for scientific documents with supporting notebooks.
 The documentation for this site is using the `book-theme`, for a demonstration of the `article-theme`, you can see [an article on finite volume](https://simpeg.xyz/tle-finitevolume).

 :::::{tab-set}
 ::::{tab} Article Theme